wonsunahn/CS1632_Spring2024/exercises/Supplement4/README.md

 Choose Maven for your build framework and follow the instructions that are displayed.
+A few things you need to look out for while following the instructions.

+1. Please do add the SONAR_TOKEN that SonarCloud has generated for your project to GitHub secrets as instructed to allow your workflow to authenticate against SonarCloud.  ```

-When you modify the pom.xml file with additional properties for SonarCould, note that there already is a properties section so don't add a new section.
+1. When you modify the pom.xml file with additional properties for SonarCould, note that there already is a properties section so don't add a new section.
 Just add the additional properties to the existing section.

-Also, it is going to ask you add a new build.yml file to your workflows.
+1. It is going to ask you add a new build.yml file to your workflows.
 We want this job to run as part of our maven-ci.yml CI test, so instead of creating a new file, just add the "build" job to the end of the jobs list in maven-ci.yml.

-Also, in maven-ci.yml, make the following changes to the "build" job:

-1. Replace the checkout action with the cache action like we did for the "update_dependency_graph" job:
+1. In the "build" job in maven-ci.yml that you just added, make the following changes.
+Replace the checkout action with the cache action like we did for the "update_dependency_graph" job:

    ```
    - name: Restore cached build